-During the year, a claim for damages has been brought against the Club with respect to a contractual arrangement.
+During the year, a claim for damages has been brought against the Club with respect to a contractual arrangement which is presently be negotiated to settle the outstanding claim.
+The Directors note that as this matter is presently being negotiated, that it is commercially sensitive and is currently subject confidentiality obligations, hence no further disclosure is available.